krishnanram/selfdrivingnd-term3/projects/path_planning/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

-Alternativelt, you can cd to src directory and run ./run.sh
+Alternativelt, you can cd to src directory and run ./cleanrun.sh (to clean, comple and rune)  OR ./run.sh (compile and run)

 Here is the data provided from the Simulator to the C++ Program